Design, deliver, and run enterprise blockchain workloads quickly and easily.

 We live in a time of unparalleled opportunity where digital strategies and new applications are transforming organizations of all kinds.
 As infrastructure enables these strategies to come to life, a lot is expected—fast and reliable performance and always-on availability, for starters.
 But even though infrastructure is more complex than ever, organizations continue to spend more time and money tuning and reacting to issues.
 To exploit the benefits of a digital business, infrastructure must “just work” without disruption or delay to its applications or require manual intervention.

-In the pursuit of better performance, many IT leaders have turned to flash storage.
+In the pursuit of better performance, many IT leaders at large and smaller enterprises, have turned to flash storage.
 When performance slows, they assume that storage is the likely cause and simply move to flash, hoping that will resolve the problem.
 Yet a recent study found that storage is at fault less than half the time (46%).
 Other culprits are configuration issues (28%), interoperability issues (11%), non-storage best practices impacting performance (8%), and host, compute, or virtual machine issues (7%).

 Clearly, flash alone cannot ensure reliable, non-disruptive access to data or eliminate the manual attention needed.
 As much as IT organizations want to move their businesses ahead, infrastructure continues to hold them back through an endless cycle of break, fix, tune, repeat.